zirpins/iwibot-openwhisk/README.md

 ## Getting your environment set up
-1. If you have not installed and configured your Bluemix CLI already, follow the steps as shown [here](https://console.bluemix.net/openwhisk/learn/cli).
+1. If you have not installed and configured your Bluemix CLI already, follow the steps as shown [here](https://console.bluemix.net/openwhisk/learn/cli) or install the Bluemix CLI somehow else.
-2. Inside the Openwhisk folder, open your console and run `serverless deploy` to deploy all actions.
+2. Execute `npm install` int the root directory of the project to install the serverless dependency
+3. Run `npm run deploy` to deploy and `npm run undeploy` to undeploy the functions

 ### Working with the Serverless Framework
 For the deployment of the functions we are using the serverles framework.
 All information that are needed for the deployment are kept inside the  ***serverless.yml*** found at the root of the openwhisk folder.